mapschool/mapschool/README.md

 ## Geocoding

-A great deal of geographic data is none of the above - instead of being composed of the numbers that computers fancy, we have spreadsheets with text data or tweets with references to places, streets, addresses, and so on.
+A great deal of geographic data is none of the above - instead of being composed of the numbers that computers understand, it is stored as text data - references to placenames, streets, addresses, and so on.

-Unfortunately, you can't just put this data on a map - the words "United States' mean many different things, like a centroid of the continental US, or polygon boundaries of all states plus DC and Puerto Rico, or even a box containing all of the above.
-Thus it's a rough translation we call 'geocoding' that turns rough text descriptions into data we can directly use - usually vector data.
+Unfortunately, this isn't directly mappable.
+Due to variance in naming and the many definitions of place, there's an indirect and often inaccurate process involved in transforming the words 'United States' into the point `-120, 40`.
+This process is what we call **geocoding**.

-Reverse geocoding works just as you might guess.
-Have you ever wondered how mobile applications turn your current location into into an address for a driver or delivery-person?
-That's reverse geocoding: your phone knows its exact coordinate position (vector data) via the GPS, and that location is reverse geocoded to an address.
+The opposite process is **reverse geocoding**, where the readily available data is precise geographic positions, and the objective is a human description, like `United States` or `1714 14th Street`.
+Likewise, this isn't always accurate - one place one earth can be inside of overlapping and conflicting boundaries or between address points.

-Both geocoding and reverse geocoding can be very tricky problems to solve.
-Coordinate position errors, poorly formatted address data, and an ever-changing grid of streets and buildings all contribute to the difficulty in turning addresses into vectors, or vice versa.
+Geocoding and reverse geocoding can be very tricky: coordinate position errors, poorly formatted address data, and an ever-changing grid of streets and buildings contribute to the difficulty in turning addresses into coordinates, or vice versa.

 ## Data Collection